 2024

 An Archaeological Report Sent to the Underworld (2024) is the first case study within Dakota Guo’s ongoing research project, Tools for Speculative Archaeology (2023–present).
-The exhibition stages a speculative “dig” of ancient Chinese burial artifacts known as zhènmùquàn (镇墓券, Tomb Quelling Documents), forged by the “speculative archaeologist” in the style of Taoist talismans.
+The exhibition unfolds as a speculative restitution centered on zhènmùquàn (镇墓券), ancient Chinese funerary documents re-fabricated by the “speculative archaeologist” in the form of Taoist talismans.

 An Archaeological Report Sent